digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 In the next step, you will learn how to deploy the `Kubernetes Metrics Server`, using the `Helm` package manager.

-## Step 1 - Installing the Kubernetes Metrics Server
+## Step 1 - Installing Kubernetes Metrics Server

 Kubernetes metrics server can be installed in two ways:

-1. Via a single `kubectl` command, in high availability mode (which is recommended): `kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/high-availability.yaml`
+1. Via a single `kubectl` command, in high availability mode: `kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/high-availability.yaml`
 2. Via `Helm`, by deploying [metrics-server](https://artifacthub.io/packages/helm/metrics-server/metrics-server) chart to your cluster.

-This tutorial (as all tutorials from the Starter Kit) is using the `Helm` installation method, because it's more flexible and you can fine tune the release parameters later on if needed.
+This tutorial (and all tutorials from the Starter Kit) is using the `Helm` installation method, because it's more flexible and you can fine tune the release parameters later on, if needed.
 High availability is a must, and can be set easily via the `replica` field from the `metrics-server` Helm chart.

 Please bear in mind that the metrics server deployment requires some special permissions.
 For more information about all prerequisites, please read the official [requirements](https://github.com/kubernetes-sigs/metrics-server#requirements) page.